Multi-Robot Motions in Milliseconds: Vector-Accelerated Primitives for Sampling-Based Planning: Evaluation

-The new vector-accelerated primitives, the baseline {\fcl} and sphere-based {\cc} implementations, and the {\mrmp} algorithm implementations are written in C++ and build on the recently released {\ompl} 2.0~\cite{sucan2012the-open-motion-planning-library} with native {\vamp} integrations. \textit{The implementations will be made open-source upon acceptance of this paper to maintain a double-blind review.} All experiments were conducted on a single Linux workstation (x86\_64, kernel 6.8) equipped with an Intel Core i7-14700F CPU (up to 5.4 GHz) and 32 GB of RAM.
+Each robot is limited to 1/128 units of Euclidean distance in its {\cspace} per timestep.
+A composite motion uses the longest duration required by any robot, with all other robot motions time-scaled to start and finish simultaneously. {\vamrmp} uses a fixed {\simd} vector width of $W=8$, so each batch contains up to eight configurations evaluated in parallel; $W$ is fixed by the implementation and was not tuned. \textit{The implementations will be made open-source upon acceptance of this paper to maintain a double-blind review.} All experiments were conducted on a single Linux workstation (x86\_64, kernel 6.8) equipped with an Intel Core i7-14700F CPU (up to 5.4 GHz) and 32 GB of RAM.